 - Looking for gift ideas for your students?
 Here’s a list of over 50 affordable gift ideas!

 - Free game station signs!
-Click here for the signs we posted at each game station.
+Click here to sign up for the free resource library and newsletter, and you can access the signs we posted at each game station.
 Includes a customizable page for your studio-specific games!
 The font I used is my own font, PluckySerif, which can be purchased from my shop.
 Install the font, import the blank slide in the download into PowerPoint or Word, add text boxes, and type the information you need.

 Oh – and don’t forget to stop by the shop and pick up one of several editable Piano Recital Kits!
 The kits include recital program templates, certificates, and invitations and makes recital preparation quick and easy!